1technophile/OpenMQTTGateway/docs/upload/troubleshoot.md

 → Verify your wiring

-→ To eliminate issues of OpenMqttGateway or you home controller try uploading basic examples from the libraries directly (like [SendDemo](https://github.com/sui77/rc-switch/tree/master/examples/SendDemo) for RF or IRSendDemo for IR) and execute them.
+→ To eliminate issues of OpenMQTTGateway or you home controller try uploading basic examples from the libraries directly (like [SendDemo](https://github.com/sui77/rc-switch/tree/master/examples/SendDemo) for RF or IRSendDemo for IR) and execute them.
 If it doesn't work this means that you have mostly an issue related with your hardware or due to IDE/library version used.

-Regarding the IR led emitter you can replace it with a normal led and see if it light on when you send an mqtt command
+Regarding the IR led emitter you can replace it with a normal led and see if it lights up when you send an MQTT command

 → If you are only unable to receive RF on nodemcu (or if it only works when a serial connection is active):